-UPDATE: The Draft Guide is now updated to include all personnel changes that have happened through Sunday, August 12.
+UPDATE: The Draft Guide is now updated to include all personnel changes that have happened through August 21.
+There are also charts that will be sent over that reflect personnel changes through August 31.

 Since 2004, The Football Scientist Fantasy Football Draft Guide has used the latest in analytical football methods to successfully predict many of the biggest fantasy football performances of the past fourteen seasons.